|

 drives in My Computer, simply delete this DWORD item.

-34.Shutdown and Reboot in Style
+and Reboot in Style ☺

-Turning off or rebooting XP involves a several-step process: click the Start menu,
+Turning off or rebooting XP involves a several-step process: click the Start

 choose Shut Down, and then select Shut Down or Restart.
-If you want, however, you
+If you want, however,

-can exit or reboot much more quickly, by creating a shortcut that enables one-click
+can exit or reboot much more quickly, by creating a shortcut that enables

 shutdowns.
-You can also use the shortcut to customize the shutdown or reboot for
+You can also use the shortcut to customize the shutdown or reboot

 example, by displaying a specific message or automatically shutting down any